OpenPaymentNetwork/FerlySite/backend/Sphinx/appcommunication.rst

         Search text of the design name.

     :statuscode 200:
-        **If successful the response body is a JSON object with the following attribute.**
+        **If successful, the response body is a JSON object with the following attribute:**
             ``results``
                 A list of design objects.
 See :ref:`design`.

-        **If unsuccessful the response body is a JSON object with one of the following attributes:**
+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
             ``invalid``
                 A string explaining why the input was invalid.
             ``error``